 You will be responsible for your living expenses and transportation to clinical facilities.
 Because of limited public transportation in Los Angeles, a car is necessary.
 Upon request, we can provide suggestions for where and how to find housing.
 You will also be responsible for purchase of personal tablets or laptops, scrubs and supplies.

 While a resident, you may be able to defer any student loans; check with your individual lender(s) on their requirements.

 To apply for the neurologic residency, visit the Residency and Fellowship Physical Therapy Centralized Application Service (RF-PTCAS), create a login and indicate that you are applying to the USC neurologic physical therapy residency.

 - three letters of recommendation

 - a CV/résumé

 - a formal in-person interview

 The application and required documents are due January 31.
-You will be notified of the admissions committee’s decision by the third week of February via email.
+You will be notified of the admissions committee’s decision by the end of February via email.
 You will then have 48 hours to accept or decline an invitation to interview during the first two weeks of March in-person on the USC Health Sciences Campus.
 Final admissions decisions and clinical site placements are emailed within two weeks following the interview.

 For more information, please contact Lori Ginoza, PT, DPT, NCS, neurologic residency program director, at firstname.lastname@example.org.